Our dry chemical extinguishing systems bring down blazing fires to safeguard your property and human lives in industrial settings

 You’ve probably come across the wet chemical extinguishing systems and concerned if they could be alternatives of the dry chemical suppression systems.
 Both these suppression systems are excellent in fire suppression but are suitable in an assortment of fires.
 For instance, cooking oils flames in commercial restaurants could be aggravated by a water splash.

 Dry chemicals are not that effective in extinguishing cooking oils flames in commercial kitchens.
 A wet chemical suppressant consists of a liquid substance that reacts with the fats and oils of a commercial kitchen fire to form a foam that will suppress the fire and prevent it from re-igniting.
 Wet chemical suppressants are the most effective media to extinguish the fire in both residential and commercial settings.
-New York Engineers technicians can design and install either of the settings.
+New York Engineers experts can design either of the settings.

 The use of wet chemical extinguishing systems, however, is not governed by the same NFPA 17 code that regulates the dry chemical counterparts.
 Instead, they are regulated through the NFPA 17A (Standard for wet chemical extinguishing systems) and NFPA 96 (Standard for Ventilation Control and Fire Protection for Commercial Cooking Operations).